I acknowledge the Traditional Custodians of this area and their connection to Country, and pay my respects to their Elders past and present.

 Trailhead: Southern end of the Cania Gorge Picnic Area

-The Overhang was quite nice though.
+The Overhang though was quite nice.
 I’d imagine that with more rain, the creek at the bottom of the cliffs would be quite spectacular and would make the whole area look much more interesting.
-And I got my first views of Aboriginal rock art along the walk, that was pretty special.

-Cania Gorge also has a dam and I think that’s quite popular with people who like fishing.
-We only had a quick look at it as we were running out of daylight.
-It did look quite nice but nothing more than that.
+Cania Gorge also has a dam and that’s quite popular with people who like fishing and water sports.
+We only had a quick look at it as we were running out of daylight but it did look quite nice if that’s your kind of thing.